rajington/windowsapp/README.md

     modifiers:(NSArray*)mods
            fn:(JSValueRefAndContextRef)fn;

-// key: a single-character string
+// key: a single-character string (doesn't matter if it's upper-case or lower-case)
 // mods: an array of any number of: "CMD", "CTRL", "ALT", "SHIFT", "FN"
 // fn: a javascript function that takes no args; return val is ignored
 ```